Promoter Frank Warren has warned his counterpart, Eddie Hearn, not to put obstacles in the way of getting Tyson Fury vs Anthony Joshua over the line.

 “Who walks first?
 What side of the poster?
 Just toss a coin,” suggested Warren when speaking with Sky Sports.
 “Let’s make a list.
 Here are the 10 points.
-Spin a coin, whoever wins, you’ve got the first one, he’s got the second one.
+Spin a coin; whoever wins gets the first one, and he’s got the second one.

 “Get it on.
 Stop putting obstacles in the way.
 There are no obstacles in the way of this fight.”

 “You say it’s agreed, but nothing is agreed,” he stated.
 “All that’s agreed is a 50-50 split.
 There is a mountain of stuff.
-I’m not wanting it not to happen.
+I do not want it not to happen.

 “The way forward is to get everybody to get together, get everyone around the table, and sort it out.
 That’s how it will be done.”

-Talks are set to resume for Tyson Fury vs Anthony Joshua despite the fact WBC President Mauricio Sulaiman clarified Dillian Whyte must be first in line.
+Talks are set to resume for Tyson Fury vs Anthony Joshua despite WBC President Mauricio Sulaiman clarifying that Dillian Whyte must be first in line.

 This means a delay to the original start date of 2021 for Fury vs Joshua I.